smartems/smartems/docs/sources/installation/troubleshooting.md

 To check this you should use Query Inspector (new in smartEMS v4.5).
 The query Inspector shows query requests and responses.

-For more on the query inspector read [this guide here](https://community.grafana.com/t/using-grafanas-query-inspector-to-troubleshoot-issues/2630).
-For older versions of smartEMS read the [how troubleshoot metric query issue](https://community.grafana.com/t/how-to-troubleshoot-metric-query-issues/50/2) article.
+For more on the query inspector read [this guide here](https://community.smartems.com/t/using-smartemss-query-inspector-to-troubleshoot-issues/2630).
+For older versions of smartEMS read the [how troubleshoot metric query issue](https://community.smartems.com/t/how-to-troubleshoot-metric-query-issues/50/2) article.

 ## Logging

-If you encounter an error or problem it is a good idea to check the grafana server log.
-Usually located at `/var/log/grafana/grafana.log` on Unix systems or in `<grafana_install_dir>/data/log` on other platforms and manual installs.
+If you encounter an error or problem it is a good idea to check the smartems server log.
+Usually located at `/var/log/smartems/smartems.log` on Unix systems or in `<smartems_install_dir>/data/log` on other platforms and manual installs.

-You can enable more logging by changing log level in your grafana configuration file.
+You can enable more logging by changing log level in your smartems configuration file.

 ## Diagnostics